IOB RD Calculator 2023

 How is interest and maturity amount on an IOB RD calculated?

 Indian Overseas Bank RD interest rates are decided under the purview of Reserve Bank of India guidelines.
-Indian Overseas Bank RD interest rates range between 5.75%-6.8%.
-Interest on IOB RDs is compounded every quarter, and until then the RD will earn simple interest.
+Recurring deposit Interest rates are compounded every quarter, and until then the RD will earn simple interest.
 For example, if an investor invests in IOB RD in April.
 The RD will earn a simple interest for the month of April, May and June.
 At the end of June, the interest will earn interest.
 The Reserve Bank of India decides the RD quarters.
 They are April-June, July-September, October-December, and January-March.

 The formula for recurring deposit interest rate and maturity value